bailakahn/assessment/readme.md

 ## Assessment 04

-I created a User class and a Order class that uses the configuratio files to do the job.
+I created a User class and a Order class that uses the configuration files to do the job.

 ## Assesment completed

 Im sorry i could not complete it the first 24 hours.
 I was very busy.

 Thank you for giving me the opportunity to complete this assessment.
 I had a lot of fun doing it.
-However this goes let me know my results in order for me to know what i could have done better in order improve my skills.
+However this goes let me know my results in order for me to know what i could have done better and improve my skills for the future.